It’s nearly Christmas.

 It won’t be long now until you are spraying yourself with your new scent, trying on your swanky scarf, demolishing the turkey and sipping that Sauvignon.
-With that in mind, here are 3 life changing gifts from all of us here at Mindful Presenter.
+With that in mind, here are 3 christmas gifts from all of us here at Mindful Presenter.

 Here are a hand picked selection of our favourite TED Talks this Christmas chosen for 3 reasons:

 – The power and life changing potential of their message

-– The simple yet beautiful way in which the messages are delivered
+– How simply yet beautifully the messages are delivered

 – The inherent gifts they offer each of us at this special time of year

 1. Try going nowhere

-This year for me, will be the sixth Christmas since my mothers passing.
+This year for me, will be the seventh Christmas since my mothers passing.
 Like each of us, she came into this world from nowhere, to be now here; then seventy nine years on she left to be seemingly nowhere once again.
 During that time she spent most of her life trying to get somewhere.

-That’s why our first gift to you is Pico Iyer’s TED Talk ‘The Art of Stillness.’
+That’s why our first Christmas gift to you is Pico Iyer’s TED Talk ‘The Art of Stillness.’

-As a presentation skills and public speaking coach we are crystal clear that the one winning ingredient of every great speech is passion.
+At Mindful Presenter Ltd we are clear that the one winning ingredient of every great speech is passion.
 That said, most people perceive passion as a state of high energy and exuberance where the speaker is loudly leaping around the platform making lavish gestures.

-As Pico so eloquently demonstrates in this talk, passion is equally and highly visible through sensitivity, belief and a level of authenticity.
+As Pico so eloquently demonstrates in this talk, passion is equally and highly visible through sensitivity, belief and authenticity.
 Even the most softly spoken presenter can demonstrate extraordinary passion.